-In tropical climates, you don't neoprene or a full wetsuit.
+In tropical climates, you don't need neoprene or a full wetsuit.
 Grab slim fit lycras or loose cut surf teesinstead.
 These lightweight tops protect you from sunburn and rashes from your surfboard's wax.
 After surfing you can throw them in the washing machine.

-In warmer climates, if you stay in the water for a long time you will cool down.
+Even in warmer climates, if you stay in the water for a long time you will cool down.
 Wear springsuits and shorties or layer up with neoprene tops, vests, shorts or surf leggings to keep warm.

 We recommend these for water temperatures under 23°C.

 Classic wetsuits can be used in a variety of different situations.
 They can have different thicknesses, seam constructions, wind repellency and linings.
 The arms and legs are long and cold-water models can have hoods.
 Full wetsuits offer the best protection, warmth and are a must in colder waters.

 The colder the water, the thicker suit you'll need.
 Neoprene thickness is measured in millimetres and listed in most product names as numbers separated by slash: /.
 The first number relates to the torso and the second to the limbs.
 A 4/3 wetsuit is 4 mm thick on the torso and 3 mm on arms and legs, for example.
 The material around the torso is thicker to keep your core warm, while it is thinner around areas of the body like the arms and legs which require more mobility.
 This guarantees a mix of warmth and flexibility for paddling and surfing.

 Check out this table to help you choose what to wear in different water temperatures.

 |Over 23 °C||Rash guard and boardshorts|